Hecate2/neo-ruler/README.md

 - Pairs:
   - All the `Pair` objects and attributes of `Pair` are managed by administrator.
   - Borrowers should specify all the attributes of an existing `Pair` to borrow from that pair contract.
-- Defaulted loans
-  - part of collaterals are paid to rcToken holders
-  - Ruler protocol offers **FUNGIBLE** loan
-    - A `Pair` is utilized by many borrowers.
-The pool of defaulted paired token is considered as a whole.
-    - Any loan expired with any defaulted paired token caused by any borrower leads to all the rcToken holders receiving some collaterals.

 #### Major APIs of solidity implementation